-- Children's play areas should be visible from as many units as possible and from private open space areas.
-Direct, convenient access from ground level, private open space to the communal play area is encouraged. - Outdoor play areas should be located adjacent to laundry rooms, community centers, or similar common facilities.
-Play areas should not be located near public streets, parking, or entry areas unless physically separated by appropriate walls, fencing, or dense landscaping. - The proposed play areas are located on the edge of the multi-family units, not centrally.
-The Planning Commission could add an optional special condition to switch a central courtyard with the play area.
+Fencing • Fences or walls of more than 100 ft should provide variation in the design - via changes in height, materials, embellishments, step backs, gates, etc to break up the length and provide visual interest.
+The project includes a fence of more than 100 feet in length along the north boundary.
+This is a property line security fence.
+The Special Condition below is provided below to comply with this requirement: Special Condition 34: The applicant shall provide a step back, embellishment or change in height every 100 feet for all property line fences.
+This change in design shall be confirmed by the City prior to Occupancy Permit approval.
+Open Space Open space areas should be sheltered from the noise and traffic of adjacent streets or other incompatible uses.
+Open space siting should give consideration to prevailing breezes and sun orientation in order to provide a comfortable environment.
+Ideally, at least 50 percent of the open space area should have access to direct sunlight.
+The common spaces are interior to the development and are sheltered from coastal winds and street noise.
+The playground is entirely open to direct sunlight.
+The two courtyards will receive 100% direct sunlight in the summer when the sun is high overhead.
+Play Areas Children's play areas should be visible from as many units as possible and from private open space areas.
+Direct, convenient access from ground level, private open space to the communal play area is encouraged.
+Outdoor play areas should be located adjacent to laundry rooms, community centers, or similar common facilities.
+Play areas should not be located near public streets, parking, or entry areas unless physically separated by appropriate walls, fencing, or dense landscaping.
+The proposed play areas are located on the edge of the multi-family units, not centrally.
+The City Council could add an optional special condition to switch a central courtyard with the play area.
 This would expose more houses to the sounds of kids playing but would probably result in more use of the play area as it would not be adjacent to the Frontage Road.
-Sidewalks provide direct access to this play area. - A fence and/or dense landscaping could be installed between the play area and Frontage Road.
+Sidewalks provide direct access to this play area.
+A fence and/or dense landscaping could be installed between the play area and Frontage Road.
 See Optional Special Condition below.

-Special Condition 34.
+Special Condition 35 .
 The applicant shall submit a plan for the play area to the Community Development Department prior to the issuance of the building permit which includes a seating area for adults and an array of play equipment for children.
 The Plan will either relocated the Play Area to one of the two common open space areas or include fencing and landscaping to shield the play area from traffic noise.

-Site Amenities

-- Building numbers and individual unit numbers shall be readily visible, in a consistent location, well lighted at night, and compatible with the overall design of the development. - Internal circulation signs and visitor parking areas shall also be clearly indicated.
-A directory that shows the location of buildings and individual dwelling units within the development is encouraged
+Site Amenities Building numbers and individual unit numbers shall be readily visible, in a consistent location, well lighted at night, and compatible with the overall design of the development.
+Internal circulation signs and visitor parking areas shall also be clearly indicated.
+A directory that shows the location of buildings and individual dwelling units within the development is encouraged mandatory elements.
+See Special Condition. --- --